damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: false

 This is this scopes which are requested from the server from this client.
-This must match the STS server configuration.
+This must match the secure token server configuration.

 ### `hdParam`